hamidosooli/COMA/README.md

-A basic and not very efficient :) impelemntation of Counterfactual Multi Agent Policy Gradients (COMA), from scratch.
+A basic and not very efficient :) impelementation of Counterfactual Multi Agent Policy Gradients (COMA), from scratch.